richardrodgers/bagit/README.md

     String bagId = new Loader(inputStream, "zip").load().metadata("External-Identifier");

+## Zip Archives ##

+A common bag serialization supported is the ZIP archive format.
+When producing zip files, this library suppresses the file modification time attribute, in order that checksums may accurately reflect bag contents.
+That is, the checksum of a zipped bag is time-invariant, but content-sensitive.

 ## Extras ##

 The library supports a few features not required by the BagIt spec.
 One is basic automatic metadata generation.
 There are a small number of reserved properties typically recorded in _bag-info.txt_ that can easily be determined by the library.
 These values are automatically populated in _bag-info.txt_ by default.
-The 'auto-fill' properties are: Bagging-Date, Bag-Size, Payload-Oxnum, and one non-reserved property 'Bag-Software-Agent'.
+The 'auto-fill' properties are: Bagging-Date, Bag-Size, Payload-Oxum, and one non-reserved property 'Bag-Software-Agent'.
 If automatic generation is not desired, an API call disables it.

 Another extra is _sealed_ bags.
 Bags created by Loaders are immutable, meaning they cannot be altered via the API.
 But we typically _can_ gain access to the backing bag storage, which we can of course then change at will.
 However, if a bag is created as _sealed_ (a method on the Loader), all method calls that expose the underlying storage will throw IllegalAccess exceptions.
 So, for example, we would be _unable_ to obtain a File reference, but _could_ get an I/O stream to the same content.
 In other words, the content can be accessed, but the underlying representation cannot be altered, and to this degreee the bag contents are _tamper-proof_.